 Sellers' 2008 book "American Gunsmiths" lists Philip Bortner as a gunsmith in Bedford County, Pennsylvania in 1814.
 Sellers source apparently is the 1984 book "Pennsylvania Gunmakers, A Collection" by Chandler and Whisker.
 Philip Bortner is not listed in Whisker's 1991 book "Gunsmiths of Bedford, Somerset and Fulton Counties" or his 2017 book "Gunsmiths of Bedford County, Pennsylvania".

-I do not know if Phillip Bortner worked within the current bounds of Bedford County.
+I do not know if Phillip Bortner worked within the current bounds of Bedford County, or if he was a gunsmith.
 What follows is an attempt to locate Phillip Bortner after 1814.

 Eliminating the Philip Bortner of Allegheny County